jaliss/securesocial/docs/src/manual/source/guide/configuration.md

 		# Enable SSL for oauth callback urls and login/signup/password recovery pages
 		#
 		ssl=false

+		#
+		# Session Timeout In Minutes
+		#
+		sessionTimeOut=60

+		#
+		# The controller class for assets.
+This is optional, only required
+		# when you use a custom class for Assets.
+		#
+		assetsController=controllers.ReverseMyCustomAssetsController
 	}

 ## Provider settings

-The configuration for each provider goes within the `securesocial` section as well.
+The configuration for each provider needs to be added within the `securesocial` section as well.

 ### Username Passsword Provider